duochanatharvard/Homogeneous_early_20th_century_warming/README.md

 After initialization, simply run [Quick_start.m](Quick_start.m) to generate Fig. 1-4 and Table 1, as well as numbers reported in the main text.

-__[Prerequisite]__ Please make sure that you have the following files downloaded and placed in corresponding files.
+__[Prerequisite]__ Please make sure that you have the following files downloaded and placed in corresponding directories.

 * __SUM_corr_idv_HM_SST_Bucket_GC_*.mat__: key statistics for ICOADSa and ICOADSb, which can be downloaded from [here]() and should be placed in `$home_ICOADSb/HM_SST_Bucket/`.
 Key statistics include the spatial pattern of 1908-1941 trends, monthly SSTs over the North Pacific and North Atlantic, monthly SSTs near East Asia and the Eastern U.S., and PDO indices.